ParticlePeter/Erupted-V2/README.md

 =======

 Automatically-generated D bindings for the [Vulkan API](https://www.khronos.org/Vulkan/) based on [D-Vulkan](https://github.com/ColonelThirtyTwo/dvulkan).
 A Vulkan lib loader is included.
 Acquiring Vulkan functions is based on Intel [API without Secrets](https://software.intel.com/en-us/api-without-secrets-introduction-to-vulkan-part-1).
 ErupteD-V2 will eventually replace ErrupteD.
+Later on Erupted-V2 will be renamed back to ErupteD.
 Reasoning why ErupteD-V2 is required in the first place can be found in the [deprecation and upgrade process](https://github.com/ParticlePeter/Erupted-V2#erupted-deprecation-and-upgrade-process) paragraph.
+Later,

 Usage
 -----